Breakfast at Bay View Waterfront Bed & Breakfast

 8 poached eggs

-8 slices country ham–mine usually comes from the deli
+8 slices of good ham–mine usually comes from the deli

 Split the English muffins so each person gets two halves.
-Put a slice of country ham on each half.
+Put a slice of ham on each half.
 Top that with an egg and plenty of Hollandaise Sauce.
+Shown here with spinach and grape tomatoes from the garden.

 ½ cup butter